Victoria-3-Modding-Co-op/Community-Mod-Framework/README.md

 ```
 **Also remember to add the mod to your required items on your own mods steam page.**

-# Debug Mode
+# Debug Features

 - The keybinding `CTRL + ALT + D` toggles the global variable `com_debug`.
 This can be used to enable or disable debug content like debug Decisions or Events.
-- The global variable `com_debug` will enable a decision that will add a debug button to the CMF sidebar.
-This button will toggle the game in and out of debug mode.
+- The keybinding `CTRL + ALT + Q` will toggle the game in and out of debug mode.
+This executes the `debug_mode` console command.
+This will break achievements if used.

 # Political Movements

 CMF overwrites vanilla Political Movement definitions with versions that have scripted triggers to aid in mod compatibility

 ## Adding New Ideologies
-To add dummy ideologies from your mods into political movements, allowing them to spawn with the appropiate mod enabled:
+To add dummy ideologies from your mods into political movements, allowing them to spawn with the appropriate mod enabled:
 * Add a dummy ideology to CMF with the same name as your mod ideology in a file named `00_dummy_ideologies_<your_mod>`.
-* Assign the ideology to the appropiate political movements (and scripted triggers if needed).
+* Assign the ideology to the appropriate political movements (and scripted triggers if needed).
 * Ensure the ideologies in your mod are in a file that will overwrite the dummy one (see [File Naming](.github/CONTRIBUTING.md#file-naming)).
 * Your mod will overwrite the ideology definition and allow it to spawn in the specified political movements.

 ## Modifying Movement Weights
-Depending on whether your mod must depend on CMF, or is able to be used in a standalone capacity, what you do may be slightly different.
+Depending on whether your mod must depend on CMF, or functions in a standalone capacity, what you do may be slightly different.
 * Work out where you need to either add or multiply values for a particular movement.
 * Add a bloc to the CMF movement that looks like:
 ```